pactflow/katacoda-workshops/pactflow-getting-started-js/step7.md

 ## The bigger picture

-Zooming out a little, Pact (and Pactflow) will be used throughout your entire SDLC.
+Zooming out a little, Pact (and PactFlow) will be used throughout your entire SDLC.
 Today, we learned how Pact can be run locally.
 However, Pact tests should laso be run during the test phase of a CI/CD pipeline:

 - The Pact framework is used as a testing library as per any other unit testing framework - e.g. Jest, JUnit, xUnit etc.
 - During the Build and Test phases of your pipeline, you will use language specific tools and frameworks to author and run your Pact tests.
 In this example, we used Mocha + Pact JS.
 - Pact provides a set of [CLI Tools](https://docs.pact.io/implementation_guides/cli) to perform general tasks, such as publishing and tagging contracts, gating and managing deployments and more.
-- Pactflow extends the capability of the Open Source Pact Broker by providing a reimagined user experience, teams and permissions management and a number of other [features](https://pactflow.io/features).
+- PactFlow extends the capability of the Open Source Pact Broker by providing a reimagined user experience, teams and permissions management and a number of other [features](https://pactflow.io/features).

 ![Ecosystem](./assets/ecosystem.png)